idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 ![picture_17](https://static.igem.wiki/teams/5562/collabroation/17.webp)

-### 3.1.5 With iGEM Team of Zhengzhou University (ZZU-IGEM)
+### 3.1.5 With iDEC Team of Zhengzhou University (ZZU-iDEC)

-Our team participated in the online communication with the iGEM team (ZZU-IGEM) of Zhengzhou University.
+Our team participated in the online communication with the iDEC team (ZZU-iDEC) of Zhengzhou University.
 At the meeting, ZZU team demonstrated its rich achievements in the \"human practice\" link: through the production of a popular science brochure on the theme
 \"non-invasive screening for breast cancer\", the popularization and